doublemoulinet/Morrowind-Modular-Mod-Guide/GAMEPLAY.md

 ## Survival Mechanics
 Optional module for Merlord's survival and camping mod, *Ashfall*, and a complementary suite of mods.
 This is easily the most impressive gameplay mod around.
 It's sleek, easy to use, and really, really fun.

-Where many survival mechanics opt for tedium and punish players (and sometimes I enjoy that!), *Ashfall* is really relaxed.
-It is also highly customizable through its MCM, allowing you to tweak and disable all its features on the fly.
-Strongly recommended for returning players.

-Note: There is a very small performance hit.
-Depending on your overall performance, you may not notice.
 1. [Skills Module](https://www.nexusmods.com/morrowind/mods/46034)
 1. [Ashfall](https://www.nexusmods.com/morrowind/mods/49057?tab=description)
 1. [The Guar Whisperer](https://www.nexusmods.com/morrowind/mods/48247)
+>*Note*: there is a very small performance hit.
+Depending on your machine, you may not notice.

 ## Dynamic Environment
 These mods complement the lighting and weather changes from the Visuals section:  light scheduling, dynamic ambient sound, more dynamic weather, and region-specific environmental events.